assemble/assemble/README.md

 ...and of course, we use Assemble to build the project's own documentation [http://assemble.io](http://assemble.io):

-**For more:** Hear Jon Schlinkert and Brian Woodward discuss Assemble on Episode 98 of the [Javascript Jabber Podcast](http://javascriptjabber.com/098-jsj-assemble-io-with-brian-woodward-and-jon-schlinkert/).
+**For more:** hear Jon Schlinkert and Brian Woodward discuss Assemble on **Episode 98 of the [Javascript Jabber Podcast](http://javascriptjabber.com/098-jsj-assemble-io-with-brian-woodward-and-jon-schlinkert/)**.

 ![image](https://f.cloud.github.com/assets/383994/1463257/f031bcfe-4525-11e3-9a03-89a17eee7518.png)